AWS Lambda Reserved Concurrency vs Retry

 Let’s look at this metric in CloudWatch.

 What we see in this graph is that my second invocation was retried a few times.
 At the beginning, a few retry happened very quickly.
 But after a few minutes, the operation was retried about only once per 5 minutes.
-This explains why there was such a long delay between the completion of Long 1
+This explains why there was such a long delay between the completion of Long 1 and the beginning of Long 2.

-So here are my findings with InvocationType=Event
+So here are my findings with InvocationType=Event:

 When the lambda service accepts my request, it puts it in some sort of queue.
 When all the reserved executions are already busy, it will retry the execution later.
 I can be confident that my lambda will be invoked eventually.
 I don’t know when, but it will.
 I can go watch tv…